postcss/postcss/docs/syntax.md

 ### Main Theory

-PostCSS [default stringifier] is just a class with method for each node type and many methods to detect raw properties (if node was built manually) by other nodes.
+PostCSS [default stringifier] is just a class with method for each node type and many methods to detect raw properties.

 In most cases it will be enough just to extent this class, like in [SCSS stringifier].